 Fig. 3.
 Closed world proof rules.
-Let [[e]] denote the class of object e and p[e/v] the substitution of all occurrences of v in p by e [12], extended for object creation following [24].
-The function implements (C, m) returns all classes in which a call to m from a class C may be bound.
+Let classOf(e) denote the class of expression e and p[e/v] the substitution of all occurrences of v in p by e [12], extended for object creation following [25].
+The function implements(C,m) returns all classes where a call to m from class C may be bound.